SwissFederalArchives/version-link/documentation/abstract.md

 The set of all possible changes is deliberately chosen quite narrow.
 Recommendations to extensions to the changes that lead to new Versions of Identies are given in the [FAQ](#faq).

 # Identities and Identifiers
 The Identity is bound to a certain identifier.
 E.g. a certain municipality usually has got a unique number that identifies the municipality within the country.
 This number is usually used to create the URI of this Identity.
 There are changes that do not change the Identity itself, meaning the new Version still belongs to the same entity (e.g. change of name).
-Other changes involve the deprecation of Identities (e.g. combination of two municipalities: not every Identity "survives" this process).
+Other changes involve the deprecation or creation of Identities (e.g. combination of two municipalities which leaves at leas one Identity deprecated and can also create completely new Identities).
 It is important that such deprecated Identities are not deleted from the *Identity Graph* to preserve links to this Identity.
 To clarify that the Identity does not exist anymore, a class [Deprecated](#Deprecated) is added.

-# History
+# History of the version.link development
 The version.link schema was developed for the specific use case of the [Swiss official commune register](https://www.bfs.admin.ch/bfs/en/home/basics/swiss-official-commune-register.html).
 Communes (municipalities) build a hierarchical system and undergo certain changes within time.
 Communes merge, split, change their names and belonging to the upper hierarchy levels.
 The Federal Statistical Office publishes a "Historisiertes Gemeindeverzeichnis" (only in [DE](https://www.bfs.admin.ch/bfs/de/home/grundlagen/agvch/historisiertes-gemeindeverzeichnis.html)/FR/IT) in XML format.